How I Learned Fluent Italian While Working 60 Hours a Week

 In some afternoons off, I'd join in on free walking tours of the city in English, Spanish or Italian and see what I could remember or understand, and this made me a great host for those I'd take out!

 It was a little ironic, but one day I actually ended up showing an Italian around Rome.
-This was the sister of the girl I was inviting out for coffee, who was from the south and had never been sightseeing in the capital before, so I got to show her the historic sites, and tell her the history and dates behind each monument in Italian.
-She’d correct me if I made mistakes, as would many others, which I really appreciated (Italians were generally the perfect balance of encouraging me, and still giving me essential feedback to make sure I improved).
+He'd correct me if I made mistakes, as would many others, which I really appreciated (Italians were generally the perfect balance of encouraging me, and still giving me essential feedback to make sure I improved).

 Since I would use both Spanish and Italian so frequently, I started to learn how to segment them in my head and could switch from one to the other without necessarily mixing them up.